sacha-l/collectables-ethdenver-workshop/core/types.md

 ## Derive Attributes

-Normally, you would need to manually implement various traits for your custom types, but sometimes the rust compiler can do this for you!
+Normally, you would need to manually implement various traits for your custom types, but sometimes the Rust compiler can do this for you!

 When working with types inside of Substrate, we expect that they are able to satisfy a number of traits: